lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 In [Caltech](http://theory.caltech.edu/~dsd/ph121ab/2019-2020/) you write a smaller number of similar assignments (but with no guidance).

-[MIT](https://computationalthinking.mit.edu/Spring21/) runs a similar course in Julia with a nice assignment on climate-science.
-You can do a more-from-scratch version of this assignment for your final if you want.
+[MIT](https://computationalthinking.mit.edu/Spring21/) runs a similar course in Julia.